enclave-networks/docs/docs/kb/how-to-configure-dns-forwarding-on-linux.md

 # How to configure DNS forwarding on Linux

 > This page only applies if you're running Enclave on Linux.
-Under Windows Enclave automatically manages the local name server search order.
+Under Windows and macOS Enclave automatically manages the local name server search order.

 Enclave runs a local name server bound to the virtual network IP address of each profile.
 By default this service runs on port 53 and answers queries for names inside the `.enclave.` zone.